Modern Time Series Forecasting with Python - Manu Joseph - E-Book

 Contributors

-Manu Joseph is a self-made data scientist with 15 years of experience working with many Fortune 500 companies enabling digital and AI transformations, specifically in machine-learning-based Demand Forecasting.
+Manu Joseph is a self-made data scientist with more than a decade of experience working with many Fortune 500 companies, enabling digital and AI transformations, specifically in machine learning-based demand forecasting.
 He is considered an expert, thought leader, and strong voice in the world of time series forecasting.
-Currently, Manu is a Staff Data Scientist at Walmart and the developer of an open-source library—PyTorch Tabular.
-Originally from Trivandrum, India, Manu currently resides in Bangalore, India, with his wife and son.
+Currently, Manu leads applied research at Thoucentric, where he advances research by bringing cutting-edge AI technologies to the industry.
+He is also an active open source contributor and has developed an open source library—PyTorch Tabular—which makes deep learning for tabular data easy and accessible.
+Originally from Thiruvananthapuram, India, Manu currently resides in Bengaluru, India, with his wife and son.

 About the reviewers